isomerpages/mlaw-cmc/index.md

           description: We know how important it is to have harmony at home and in your neighbourhood.
         - title: Safe
-          description: Use our calm and neutral space to discuss and turn tension into understanding and resolution.
+          description: A neutral and safe space to communicate and turn tension into understanding and resolutions.
   - infobar:
       title: Mediation at the CMC
       id: infobar